MarcelNazare/Superstore-Sales-Project/documentation/data_dictionary.md

 - Prefer programmatic generation (snippet above) and then fill brief human-friendly `description` fields.
 - If you publish datasets to Power BI Service, link your documentation (or host a single page) so report authors can reference it.

----

-If you'd like, I can:
-- Add the programmatic snippet as a new cell to `python/notebooks/main.ipynb` (I can do this for you), and/or
-- Populate the `description` column with richer domain-specific descriptions for each field.

-Which would you prefer next?